xiaorui0409/satellite_image_pix2pix/README.md

 Our model can simulate forest recovery from pre- to post-recovery states, using training data to forecast recovery under various conditions, aiding in conservation efforts.

 ## Data Source
 Due to restrictions on accessing the original dataset, we utilize the [VOCSegmentation dataset](https://pytorch.org/vision/main/generated/torchvision.datasets.VOCSegmentation.html) to train our model.
 This dataset includes essential pairs of original images and segmentation masks.
-Our custom `VOCPairedDataset` class ensures each segmentation mask aligns with its corresponding real image for effective training.Below are sample images to demonstrate the required pairwise data structure for training set.
+Our custom `VOCPairedDataset` class ensures each segmentation mask aligns with its corresponding real image for effective training.
+Below are sample images to demonstrate the required pairwise data structure for training set.
 ![Sample Training Data](images/Figure_1.png)

 ## Architecture